formtools/module-core_field_types/README.md

 ## module-core_field_types

-EDIT: as of Form Tools Core v2.3.0, this has been moved to the [Form Tools Core](https://github.com/formtools/core).
-It will remain a standalone component, but since it's integral to the functionality of the script it belongs there.
-References to this repo will be removed from the site when the next core version rolls out.

 This module contains all the default field types available for your forms: input fields, textareas, radios, checkboxes, dropdowns, multi-select dropdowns, phone number fields, dates, times, and code/markup fields.
 It's installed automatically for all Core installations after 2.1.5.

+> As of Form Tools 3.0.0, this code has been pulled into the [Form Tools Core](https://github.com/formtools/core).
+This repo is only of use for Form Tools 2.x versions.

 ### Documentation